Car Rental Reykjavik

-EasyTerra Car Rental is an independent company, offering rental cars in Reykjavik.
-Our system compares prices of well known car rental companies.
-This ensures that you as a customer can book a cheap rental car at any destination, including car rental in Reykjavik.
+EasyTerra Car Rental Reykjavik is an independent car rental comparison site.
+Our system compares prices from well-known car rental companies so as a customer you can always reserve your rental car through us at a competitive rate.

-If you are looking for a rental car in Iceland, but in a different city then Reykjavik, please visit our Car Rental Iceland webpage, from where you can book your car rental in Iceland.
+If you are looking for a rental car in Iceland, but in a city other than Reykjavik, please click through to the Car rental Iceland page, where you can choose in which city in Iceland you want to rent a car.

 The city has about 170,000 inhabitants, about half of the country's total population.
 An interesting fact: Icelanders are never addressed as 'Sir' or 'Madam', but always by their first name.